gauravchaurasiya98/SpringBootAndMicroservices/README.md

+## Spring Cloud API Gateway
-**Spring Cloud API Gateway** - Make sure you are using the right URLs?
+Make sure you are using the right URLs?

 **Discovery**